nullmastermind/prompts/spects.md

   - Identify all constraints, assumptions, and non-functional requirements specific to the target file
   - Perform comprehensive TypeScript codebase investigation using Augment Context Engine
   - Research existing patterns, conventions, and architectural decisions in the codebase
-  - Document all findings in structured [filename].REQUIREMENTS.md format at the same directory level as target file
+  - Document all findings in structured [filename]/REQUIREMENTS.md format in a folder at the same directory level as target file
   - **SAFETY PROTOCOL**: Conduct exhaustive search to identify ALL similar implementations before any modifications
   - **LOCATION IDENTIFICATION**: Present all found locations to user for explicit confirmation of modification target
   - Identify cross-file dependencies and document them in the requirements
   - Update existing requirements or create new ones based on historical context and new request
   - Validate requirements completeness and clarity before proceeding
-- **Completion Criteria**: [filename].REQUIREMENTS.md document created/updated with EARS notation and user-approved
+- **Completion Criteria**: [filename]/REQUIREMENTS.md document created/updated with EARS notation and user-approved
 - **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements

 **PHASE 2: SPECIFICATION GENERATION**

-- **Input**: Approved [filename].REQUIREMENTS.md document
+- **Input**: Approved [filename]/REQUIREMENTS.md document
-- **Output**: Complete [filename].DESIGN.md document with sequence diagrams
+- **Output**: Complete [filename]/DESIGN.md document with sequence diagrams
 - **Mandatory Actions**:
   - Create detailed technical architecture based on approved file-specific requirements
   - **SEQUENCE DIAGRAMS**: Document component interactions and data flow specific to the target file